ShoYamanishi/WebAssemblyNumericalComputing/README.md

 The boost library is assumed to be installed at `/opt/homebrew/include`.

 It's a small convenience script to invoke clang++.
-It should work on any other ARM environment that has a LLVM, Eigen3, and Boost.
+It should work on any other ARM environment that has a LLVM, Eigen3, and Boost after adjusting the include paths if necessary.